awsdocs/aws-codepipeline-user-guide/doc_source/file-reference.md

 ## imagedefinitions\.json file for Amazon ECS standard deployment actions<a name="pipelines-create-image-definitions"></a>

 An image definitions document is a JSON file that describes your Amazon ECS container name and the image and tag\.
-If you are deploying container\-based applications, you must generate an image definitions file to provide the CodePipeline job worker with the Amazon ECS container and image identification to retrieve from the repository, such as Docker Hub\.
+If you are deploying container\-based applications, you must generate an image definitions file to provide the CodePipeline job worker with the Amazon ECS container and image identification to retrieve from the image repository, such as Amazon ECR\.

 **Note**
 The default file name for the file is `imagedefinitions.json`\.
 If you choose to use a different file name, you must provide it when you create the pipeline deployment stage\.